FDA Addresses Extrapolating Adult Data for Pediatric Use

 - Explain the circumstances in which it may be appropriate to leverage existing clinical data to support pediatric device indications and labeling.

-- Outline the approach FDA uses to determine whether extrapolation is appropriate, and, to what extent the data can be leveraged.
+- Outline the approach the FDA uses to determine whether extrapolation is appropriate, and, to what extent the data can be leveraged.

 - Describe statistical methodology that can be used to leverage the data in a way that increases precision for pediatric inferences.”

 In the guidance document, the FDA explains how and when clinical data from another studied population may be leveraged and used to support the approval and labeling of medical devices indicated for pediatric patients.
-FDA also notes that the totality of the evidence must be considered in order to make decisions about the effectiveness and safety of a medical device.
+The FDA also notes that the totality of the evidence must be considered in order to make decisions about the effectiveness and safety of a medical device.
 As such, the Agency will continue to consider clinical data in addition to other scientific evidence from assessments of device performance to determine whether or not the product’s safety and effectiveness has been adequately demonstrated.

 The guidance document applies to medical devices subject to the PMA, HDE, or de novo premarket requirements where a pediatric indication is sought.
 “For these premarket submissions, it may be appropriate to extrapolate existing clinical data when the course of the disease or condition and effects of the device are sufficiently similar in adults and pediatric patients, and the existing data are determined to be valid scientific evidence.”
-Furthermore, FDA notes that the policies outlined in the guidance do not apply to 510(k) submissions in which a pediatric indication is proposed for the device.
+Furthermore, the FDA notes that the policies outlined in the guidance do not apply to 510(k) submissions in which a pediatric indication is proposed for the device.

 Definition of Pediatric Patients